martinthecoder/girlbrave/README.md

 # girlbrave
-the goal of this game is to shatter the silence that is used against women and girls in sexual assault
+I want to educate young girls and boys about sexual assault